imagej/imagej.github.io/pages/ClearVolume.md

 ## What is ClearVolume?

 {% include testimonial quote='I checked out ClearVolume.
 Extremely well-made plugin\!
-Does exactly what I want :)' person='komodovaran' source='http://forum.imagej.net/t/1907/3' width='30%' float='right' %}ClearVolume is a volume renderer developed at MPI-CBG.
+Does exactly what I want :) ' person='komodovaran ' source='http://forum.imagej.net/t/1907/3 ' width='30% ' float='right ' %}ClearVolume is a volume renderer developed at MPI-CBG.
 Its sources are open and can be cloned [from GitHub](https://github.com/ClearVolume).
 If you use ClearVolume in your research, please cite it—see reference below.

 ## Screenshots